 Tim: To add to that, the amount of content that’s being created now compared to twenty years ago has increased exponentially.
 That alone gives a lot more opportunity for people to enter into this business without competing with us.
 We’d have a hard time handling even the tiniest smidgen of the market, because the whole thing is so gigantic.
 So I think that the fact that it’s become easier to enter has been met with the same exponential growth of media and visual effects.

-Audio tends to be one of the most overlooked aspects of game and film reviews, since it has the task of supporting the gaming or film experience without getting in the way.
-As a result, consumers tend to talk more about game graphics and film aesthetics.
+Audio tends to be one of the most overlooked aspects of game and film reviews, and even consumers tend to talk more about game graphics and film aesthetics.
 How do you feel about the fact that your work doesn’t receive the same spotlight as visuals do?

 Charles: There are times when you do get recognition for it.
 Like when we worked on the “Need For Speed” games, and we had just created new technology to make great car sounds.
 We knew that we had made something special.
 The very first review was “You have to hear this game!
 It’s the best sounding car game you’ll ever hear!“.
 From that point on, you don’t need any more praise for a few years, because you know that you’re on the right path.
 It’s the same thing for Tim, and he does 150+ trailers a year.
 For us, the praise is behind the scenes, when people really like the story, or the feel, but don’t know why, until they turn off the sound and realize that it was the audio that made them feel that way.